vinomaster/bcsm-dcw/README.md

 ## Slideshow

 This repo contains a slide presentation based on [reveal.js](http://lab.hakim.se/reveal-js/#/).
-Assuming accessing to a Docker environment, the slides can be viewed by doing the following on your Docker enabled VM:
+Assuming access to a Docker environment, the slides can be viewed by doing the following on your Docker enabled VM:

 ```
 $ git clone https://github.com/vinomaster/bcsm-dcw.git